-Tarragona is a popular day trip from Barcelona, particularly for its Roman ruins.
-Though there is an airport very close to Tarragona (Reus Airport) and the main Barcelona airport is closer to Tarragona than Barcelona city is, public transport connections are actually best from Barcelona city center to Tarragona.
+Although there is an airport very close to Tarragona (Reus Airport) and the main Barcelona airport is closer to Tarragona than Barcelona city is, public transport connections are actually best from Barcelona city center to Tarragona.

-- Standard Train The train from Sants station in Barcelona to Tarragona costs under 7€.
-Check Spanish Train Times & Prices.
+The train from Sants station in Barcelona to Tarragona costs under 10 euros.
 There is a bus, but the train is better (and no more expensive).
 There is also a high-speed train making the trip in 30 minutes.

-How to Get from Reus Airport to Tarragona
+Getting from Reus Airport to Tarragona

 There is a bus, run by Hispano Igualadina, directly from Reus airport to Tarragona.
-However, the buses are very infrequent, running just three or four times a day.
-Your best bet from Reus airport to Tarragona is to take a taxi (under 30€) or a bus to Reus town center and then a bus to Tarragona, neither of which is ideal.
-You really are better off going from Barcelona city center.
+However, the buses run just three or four times a day.
+Your best bet from Reus airport to Tarragona is to take a taxi, or a bus to Reus town center and then transfer to a bus to Tarragona.
+It really is more convenient to travel from Barcelona city center.

-How to Get from Barcelona Airport to Tarragona
+Getting from Barcelona Airport to Tarragona

-How to Get from Madrid to Tarragona
+Getting from Madrid to Tarragona

-What to See in Tarragona
+What to See and Do in Tarragona